trivago/cluecumber/README.md

 # Cluecumber Report Maven Plugin

-This plugin creates test reports from Cucumber JSON files.
+This plugin creates aggregated test reports from Cucumber JSON files.

 This project was created because
 - some other projects are using legacy technology and/or were not maintained at all